smileinnovation/burger-salad-snips-skill/README.md

 # Burger Salad Snips Skill

+You can find [french](https://console.snips.ai/app-editor/skill_x7VKk0K00Nyv "French version of the assistant") and [english](https://console.snips.ai/app-editor/skill_x7Vo5Y9kExaq "English version of the assistant") versions of the assistant.

+### How to use it
+Just say **"Hey snips, I want you to analyze something"** and it will prompt you with what you have to do !
+Easy.

+# Installation notice

 For this skill to work you will need to install beforehand a few libraries.

 ## Requirements

 - 1 Raspberry Pi 3 B